mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/quick-start/index.md

 ### Download and extract the Konvoy package

-You start the installation process by downloading the Konvoy package tarball.
+Start the installation process by downloading the Konvoy package tarball.
 To download the package, follow these steps:

 1. Download the tarball to your local Downloads directory.

-    For example, if you are installing on macOS, download the compressed archive to the default `~/Downloads` directory.
+    For example, if you are installing on MacOS, download the compressed archive to the default `~/Downloads` directory.

 1. Extract the tarball to your local system by running the following command: